 Head to Kyoto to get your temple fix, visit the golden Kinkaku-ji Zen temple, wander the bamboo groves of nearby Arashiyama, walk the serene Philosopher’s Path or through the thousands of red torii gates at Fushimi Inari Shrine.
 At night you might hear the click-clack of geisha sandals (geiko in Kyoto) on cobblestone laneways in the old entertainment district of Gion.

-Get out of the city and head to places like Nikko with its ancient temples and friendly deer, Tsumago-Juku for its traditional homes, Shirakawa-gō for its old, triangular shaped houses or the waterfront village of Ine-cho.
+Get out of the city and head to places like Nara with its ancient temples and friendly deer, Tsumago-Juku for its traditional homes, Nikko – the site of Toshogu, the famed Shinto shrine established in 1617 as a lavish memorial for Tokugawa Ieyasu, founding ruler of the Tokugawa shogunate, or Edo Period, or Shirakawa-gō for its old, triangular-shaped houses or the waterfront village of Ine-cho.

 Neon Nights & Tech Delights